 All our RVC coaches are background checked with USA Volleyball.
 They all are all USAV IMPACT, USAV Safesport and concussion management trained.

 Christine Rietz is the founding member and Director of RVC.
 She is a volunteer in the position.
 She is also an active member of the community volunteering for the high school booster club.
-She is an assistant principal for a local elementary school and has over 25 years of experience as a classroom teacher and as a teacher for special needs children.
+She is the principal for a local elementary school and has over 25 years of experience as a classroom teacher and as a teacher for special needs children.
 Her philosophy is to provide volleyball as a support system for players as they go through the middle school and high school years.
 In addition, grow the love of the game and provide opportunities for all athletes no matter their financial situation.
 She is the club Safesport point of contact.

 Brigitte Kwinn has been with RVC since 2016.
 She volunteers for the club and provides resources and guidance to the athletes about college recruiting.
 She comes to Arizona after 11 years of coaching club and high school teams in New York.
 She has a background in playing at the intercollegiate and adult level and coaching volleyball at all levels, to include coaching USAV juniors, adult coed (for 15 years) and high school level.
 She was an assistant professor in undergraduate education at the United States Military Academy at West Point, retired from the US Army and currently is a lecturer in graduate systems engineering education.
 She is USAV Coaching Accreditation Program (CAP) level II certified.
 Her coaching philosophy includes striving to develop each athlete into a productive member of the team, to reinforce positive contributions and work with the athletes to overcome their negatives so they can continue to love the game.